Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Application to Viewpoint Optimization

+where $\calP'_j$ is the predicted point cloud at the optimized waypoint $(\bfp'_j, \bfR'_j)$.
 During the optimization, we downsample $\calP_0 \bigcup_{j=1}^{j<i}\calP'_j$ with a stride of $i-j$, labeled as $\Tilde{\calP}_j$, such that $\Tilde{\calP}_j$ has a constant size.
 This incremental optimization strategy provides two benefits.
 First, it reduces the use of GPU memory and makes the along-trajectory multi-view optimization problem solvable.
-Second, it allows the robot to parallelize the trajectory optimization and execution.
+Second, it allows to parallelize the trajectory optimization and execution.